-How do I remove a full directory in Linux?
+How to remove a full directory in Linux

-In the above example, you would replace "directory" with the name of the full directory you wish to delete.
-So if the directory was named files, you would type: rm -r files
+In the example above, you would replace "mydir" with the name of the directory you want to delete.
+Executing the command would recursively delete all files and subdirectories in that directory.

 By default, rm does not prompt you to confirm deletions.
 If rm deletes the files successfully, it displays no output, and silently returns exit status 0 (success).

 To be prompted before deletions, use the -i option.
 To see a line of output for each deletion, use the -v (verbose) option.
 For complete options and examples, see our Linux rm command reference.